Curricular Resource Center

 Vision

-We envision a learning environment at the CRC--and at Brown--where all students regardless of race, gender expression, sexual orientation, socioeconomic status, college-generation status, religious affiliation, nationality, citizenship status, or physical/emotional/cognitive learning ability feel supported, thrive, and can develop their capacities to fully engage with Brown's Open Curriculum and with their own unique learning process, in preparing to be scholars, leaders and citizens in our own communities and of the world.
+We envision a learning environment at the CRC—and at Brown—where all students, regardless of race, ethnicity, gender expression, sexual orientation, socioeconomic status, college-generation status, religious affiliation, nationality, citizenship status, or physical/emotional/cognitive learning ability feel supported, thrive, and can develop their capacities to fully engage with Brown's Open Curriculum and with their unique learning process, in preparing to be scholars, leaders and citizens in our local communities and of the world.

 Guiding Principles